emdete/Qubes-InterVMFS/README.md

 ==============

 A filesystem for interchanging files between virtual machines under qubes.
+Current situation is that you just can copy or move a single file from one VM to another.
+If you need access to a whole bunch of files you are lost (or create a tgz first).
+Sometimes you don't want even to copy the content.
+I was always missing a solution to export a directory tree read only to another VM.
+This project solves exactly that.

-This is a proof on concept and not considered as stable, final, mature, secure or whatever as a tool for qubes is expected!
+This is a proof on concept and not considered as stable, final, mature, secure or whatever as a tool for qubes is expected and should be!
 Try it on your own risk.

 Installation
 ------------